 Some may not realize how much devastation Pol-Pot did to this country during his reign.
 Many of heard of him and know that he killed a lot of his people, but he also targeted many of the brightest minds in the country.

 Even in the late 90’s there were battles going on and all of this turmoil made things hard for Cambodia to keep up with the rest of the world.

 An expat in Cambodia will not be getting the same modern amenities that one in Thailand would get.
-Of the common countries for tourists and expats to go to in Southeast Asia Cambodia will have the worst infrastructure.
-Spend some time in Cambodia and then fly to neighboring Thailand and you will feel like you are in a futuristic society.
+Of the common Southeast Asian countries for tourists and expats to go Cambodia will have the worst infrastructure.
+Spend some time herea and then fly to neighboring Thailand and you will feel like you are in a futuristic society.